noahsamoa/htmx-tw-jq/README.md

 ## What's the point?
 - jQuery4 is soon to release, so let's bring it back with modern web tools
 - HTMX is fast and easy to read
-- Tailwind is just Bootstrap++, meaning we have the perfect 2010 pseudostack: .
+- Tailwind is just Bootstrap++, meaning we have the perfect 2010 pseudostack!

 ### Notes